GoldExplosion/miniPOS/README.md

 # miniPOS
 A Point of Sale program to run on your browser.

 this repo is meant for a convenient store.

+written using electron framework